Purii/react-native-approach-deviceorientation/README.md

 With this approach I want to show, how to detect a device orientation change easily, with already included components and their available methods and events.
 The big advantage here, is the support for multiple platforms without sepcific bridges.

 ## No third-party components
 Detect a device orientation change in react-native isn’t as complicated as you might think.
 All you need is already on board, no third-party components are needed.
-This approach works for **every platform**, which is supported by React Native, out of the box.
+This works for **every platform**, which is supported by React Native, out of the box.

 ### Event: `onLayout`
 Each View-Component supports an event called `onLayout` (https://facebook.github.io/react-native/docs/view.html#onlayout).
 This event gets triggered every time the layout of the specific component gets changed.
 Rotate the will change at least the layout of the root View.